elenaspb2019/kubernetes-migration/README.md

 $ docker login
 ```

-To push some image from your local registry to remote one use [`docker push`](https://docs.docker.com/engine/reference/commandline/push/) command:
+To push some image from your local registry to a remote one, use the [`docker push`](https://docs.docker.com/engine/reference/commandline/push/) command:

 ```bash
 $ docker push exampleapp